 Available in packs of 5, 10, and 20 gummies.

 Want to add some tang to your daily regime?
-Our sour gummies are a delicious way to enjoy your daily dose of CBD.
+Our sour gummies are a great way to enjoy your daily amount of CBD.

 Available in packs of 5, 10, and 20 sour gummies.